willroberts/pathofexile/docs/analytics.md

 Relevant files:

-* pathofexile/ladder/analytics.py
+* `pathofexile/ladder/analytics.py`

 Summary
 -------

-Leverages the code from the <a href="ladders.md">Ladders</a> to generate statistics about the players in the given league.
+Leverages the code from the <a href="ladders.md">Ladders</a> section to generate statistics about the players in the given league.

 Printing League Statistics